drwpow/pow.rs-2017/src/pages/blog/was-html-a-mistake.md

 ---
-title: was HTML a mistake?
+title: was HTML a mistake for the web?
 date: 2020-04-19
 updated: 2020-04-19
 description: |
-  OK, hear me out.
-Even if Betteridge is right and the answer at the end of this blog post ends up being “no,” let’s treat the question “was HTML a mistake?” purely as a thought experiment.
-And it may shed light on some of the more frustrating parts of making websites.
+  HTML was designed for basic text editing.
+How is it still holding up in a world where we’re building rich interactive experiences?
 tags: ['dev']
 layout: ../../layouts/post.astro
 ---